kelvin-ngugi-33/Food-service-operations/README.md

 - Which shifts are operationally underperforming?
 - When is the kitchen busiest?

+### Guest Performance
+- Which days generate the most complaints?
+- Which service channels have the highest complaint rates?
+- Which cuisines perform worst on complaints?
+- Which cuisines achieve the highest satisfaction scores?

 ### Customer Experience & Quality
 - How does server experience affect customer satisfaction?
 - How does chef experience affect food quality?
 - Is service quality a driver of return intent?
-- Which channels and cuisines generate the most complaints?
+- Which quality metrics most influence repeat business?

 ---